 - 22. Framework participation agreements govern the participation of third States or international organisations in CSDP operations.
-Such agreements shall include provisions on the release of EUCI generated for the purposes of CSDP operations to the contributing third States or international organisations.
-The maximum classification level of EUCI which may be exchanged shall be RESTREINT UE/EU RESTRICTED for civilian CSDP operations and CONFIDENTIEL UE/EU CONFIDENTIAL for military CSDP operations, unless otherwise laid down in the Decision establishing each CSDP operation. - 23.
-Ad hoc participation agreements concluded for a specific CSDP operation shall include provisions on the release of EUCI generated for the purposes of that operation to the contributing third State or international organisation.
+Such agreements shall should include provisions on the release of EUCI generated for the purposes of CSDP operations to the contributing third States or international organisations.
+The maximum classification level of EUCI which may be exchanged shall be RESTREINT UE/EU RESTRICTED for civilian CSDP operations and CONFIDENTIEL UE/EU CONFIDENTIAL for military CSDP operations, unless otherwise laid down in the Decision establishing each CSDP operation. - 23. aAd hoc participation agreements concluded for a specific CSDP operation shall should include provisions on the release of EUCI generated for the purposes of that operation to the contributing third State or international organisation.
 The maximum classification level of EUCI which may be exchanged shall be RESTREINT UE/EU RESTRICTED for civilian CSDP operations and CONFIDENTIEL UE/EU CONFIDENTIAL for military CSDP operations, unless otherwise laid down in the Decision establishing each CSDP operation.

-- 24. Ad hoc administrative arrangements on a third State's or international organisation's participation in a specific CSDP operation may cover inter alia the release of EUCI generated for the purposes of the operation to that third State or international organisation.
-Such ad hoc administrative arrangements shall be entered into in accordance with the procedures set out in paragraphs 17 and 18 of Section IV.
-The maximum classification level of EUCI which may be exchanged shall be RESTREINT UE/EU RESTRICTED for civilian CSDP operations and CONFIDENTIEL UE/EU CONFIDENTIAL for military CSDP operations, unless otherwise laid down in the Decision establishing each CSDP operation. - 25.
-No implementing arrangements or assessment visits are required prior to implementing the provisions on release of EUCI in the context of paragraphs 22, 23 and 24. - 26.
-Where the host State on whose territory an CSDP operation is conducted has no security of information agreement or administrative arrangement in place with the EU for the exchange of classified information, in the event of a specific and immediate operational need, an ad hoc administrative arrangement may be established.
+- 24. In the absence of a security of information agreement and pending the conclusion of a participation agreement, the release of EUCI generated for the purposes of the operation to a third State or international organisation participating in the operation may be governed by an ad-hoe administrative arrangement to be entered into by the High Representative.
+Ad hoe administrative arrangements on a third State's or international organisation's participation in a specific CSDP operation.
+Such ad hoe participation arrangements may cover inter alia the release of EUCI generated for the purposes of the operation to that third State or international organisation.
+Such ad hoe administrative arrangements shall be entered into in accordance with the procedures set out in paragraphs 17 and 18 of Section IV.
+The maximum classification level of EUCI which may be exchanged shall be RESTREINT UE/EU RESTRICTED for civilian CSDP operations, unless otherwise laid down in the Decision establishing each CSDP operation. - 25.
+No implementing arrangements or assessment visits are required prior to implementing the provisions on release of EUCI in the context of paragraphs 22, 23 and 24. - Where In the absence of a security of information agreement, the release of EUCI, in the 26. event of a specific and immediate operational need, to the host State on whose territory a CSDP operation is conducted, may be governed by an administrative arrangement to be entered into by the High Representative the host State on whose territory an CSDP operation is conducted has no security of information agreement or administrative arrangement in place with the EU, or administrative arrangement in place with either the Secretary-General or the High Representative, for the exchange of classified information in the event of a specific and immediate operational need, an ad hoc administrative arrangement may be established by the High Representative.
 This possibility shall be provided for in the Decision establishing the CSDP operation.
-EUCI released under such circumstances shall be restricted to that generated for the purposes of the CSDP operation and classified no higher than RESTREINT UE/EU RESTRICTED.
-Under such an ad hoc administrative arrangement, the host State shall undertake to protect EUCI according to minimum standards which are no less stringent than those laid down in this Decision.
+EUCI released under such circumstances shall be restricted to that generated for the purposes of the CSDP operation and classified no higher than RESTREINT UE/EU RESTRICTED, unless otherwise laid down in the Decision establishing the CSDP operation.
+Under such an ad hoc administrative arrangement, the host State shall be required to undertake to protect EUCI according to minimum standards which are no less stringent than those laid down in this Decision.